vceshed/vceshed.github.io/README.md

 # vceshed
 notes for vce 2026

-Note: I am not affiliated with VTAC.
+Note: I am not affiliated with the vcaa or vtac.
 (I am just a student who uses this website to store notes)

 Official VCE resources: www.vcaa.vic.edu.au